zeupin/autoloader/README.md

 # autoloader

-Autoloader is a part of Dida Framework.
+Autoloader is a powerful class loader.
+It's a part of Dida Framework.

 ## Installation